 You can display your results using over 20 chart types in Explore.
 Explore automatically selects a chart type based on the metrics and attribute you add.
-You can also select a new chart type in the Visualization type menu () in query builder.
+You can also select a new chart type in the Visualization type menu () in the report builder.

-- In the query builder, click the Visualization type menu () in the right sidebar.
+- In the report builder, click the Visualization type menu () in the right sidebar.

 - Select a new chart type.
 For help, see Choosing